Reflexive polytopes arising from bipartite graphs with $\gamma$-positivity associated to interior polynomials: Introduction

-There is a good relation between $\Bc_G$ and edge polytopes.
+There is a strong relation between $\Bc_G$ and edge polytopes.
 In fact, one of the key properties of $\Bc_G$ is that $\Bc_G$ is divided into $2^d$ edge polytopes of certain non-simple graphs $\widetilde{G}$ (Proposition~\ref{keylemma}).
 This fact helps us to find and show interesting properties of $\Bc_G$.
 In Section~\ref{sec:IDP}, by using this fact, we will classify graphs $G$ such that $\Bc_G$ has a unimodular covering (Theorem \ref{OCCforBG}).
+We remark that $\Ac_G$ always has a unimodular covering.

 On the other hand, the fact that $\Bc_G$ has a unique interior lattice point ${\bf 0}$ leads us to consider when $\Bc_G$ is reflexive.
 A lattice polytope $\Pc \subset \RR^d$ of dimension $d$ is called \textit{reflexive} if the origin of $\RR^d$ is a unique lattice point belonging to the interior of $\Pc$ and its dual polytope